Permanent normal trade relations: History

-For many years, People's Republic of China was the most important country in this group which required an annual waiver to maintain free trade status.
+For many years, People's Republic of China (PRC) was the most important country in this group which required an annual waiver to maintain free trade status.
 The waiver for the PRC had been in effect since 1980.
 Every year between 1989 and 1999, legislation was introduced in Congress to disapprove the President's waiver.
 The legislation had sought to tie free trade with China to meeting certain human rights conditions that go beyond freedom of emigration.
 All such attempted legislation failed to pass.
 The requirement of an annual waiver was inconsistent with the rules of the World Trade Organization, and for the PRC to join the WTO, Congressional action was needed to grant PNTR to the PRC.
 This was accomplished in late 1999, allowing the PRC to join WTO in the following year.

 By Act of Congress, the United States granted permanent normal trade relations (PNTR) status to Czechoslovakia (later the Czech Republic and Slovakia), Hungary, and Romania after the fall of the communist governments in those countries.
 The United States granted PNTR to Albania, Bulgaria, Cambodia, Estonia, Latvia, and Lithuania before their countries acceded to the WTO.
 Before it granted PNTR, the United States invoked the non-application provision against Mongolia for more than two years after it joined the WTO on January 29, 1997.
 It also invoked the provision against Armenia from its WTO accession on February 5, 2003, until it was granted PNTR on January 7, 2005, and with Kyrgyzstan from when it joined the WTO on December 20, 1998, until receiving PNTR on June 29, 2000.

 According to a 2005 Congressional Research Service report, as of 2005, only Cuba (see United States embargo against Cuba) and North Korea (see North Korea–United States relations), were specifically denied NTR status.
 The same report said that in accordance with the Jackson–Vanik amendment, Belarus and Turkmenistan had been temporarily afforded NTR treatment by presidential waiver and that Azerbaijan, Kazakhstan, Tajikistan, and Uzbekistan were temporarily afforded NTR treatment by a presidential compliance determination.

 In December 2006, the U.S. granted Permanent Normal Trade Relations status to Vietnam.
 Vietnam had a temporary free trade status on a year-to-year waiver basis as a prerequisite for accession to the WTO since 2001.

 In the same year Ukraine was granted PNTR.
 In December 2012, President Barack Obama signed the Russia and Moldova Jackson–Vanik Repeal and Sergei Magnitsky Rule of Law Accountability Act of 2012 (Magnitsky Act) granting PNTR to Russia and Moldova.

 In April 2022, President Joe Biden signed a law which revokes the PNTR status for Russia and Belarus.
-This happened as part of a coordinated action of the EU and G7 nations to collectively revoke any MFN status from Russia in response to the 2022 Russian invasion of Ukraine.
+This happened as part of a coordinated action of the European Union and G7 countries to collectively revoke any MFN status from Russia in response to the 2022 Russian invasion of Ukraine.